 The Remuneration Committee consists of the three Non-executive Directors and is scheduled to meet at least twice a year.
 Mike Ashley is the Chairman.
-The current terms of reference of the Remuneration Committee were published in May 2016.
+The current terms of reference of the Remuneration Committee are reviewed annually.

 The main roles of the Remuneration Committee are: